MEMBERS AND FRIENDS

 This year’s Saturday night program, we will once again have the “free” Buffet Dinner.
 It will be at the Fair-Lawn Mansion at 6:00 PM in Superior WI (Not far from the Meteor).
 We will be offering free tours of the Mansion after dinner.

-You can also ask the SPM staff of the Museum to bring you on a tour of the Whaleback Ship you normally don't see on a regular summer tour!
+You can also ask the SPM staff of the Museum for a custom tour of the Whale-back Ship you normally don't see on a regular summer tour!

-If you are interested in volunteering, please register for the project by clicking on "Register Now" button in the upper right-hand corner of this page.
+If you are interested in volunteering, please register for the project by clicking on the "Register Now" button in the upper right-hand corner of this page.
 Follow the step by step directions.
-Or, by contacting the Chairman of the event, Phil Kerber or, the Director of SPM Sara Blanck.
-Contact information for both Phil and Sara are below.
+Or, by contacting the Chairman of the event, Phil Kerber or, the Director of SPM Megan Meyer.
+Contact information for both Phil and Megan are below.

 Please don't delay in registering ASAP, this will help us determine the headcount for the food and provide email communications for any additional information about the project.